revaturelabs/interviewquestions/InterviewSpecificQuestions/Docker/Docker.md

 <details> <summary> <b> Show Answer </b> </summary>
 <blockquote>

-Docker shares resources from out host for running a container.So whatever changes are happening inside our Docker container are actually written somewhere on a host machine.So we have to find that folder location and copy the content over there.Then it will automatically gets visible in the Docker container.
+Docker shares resources from out host for running a container.
+So whatever changes are happening inside our Docker container are actually written somewhere on a host machine.
+So, we have to find that folder location and copy the content over there.
+Then it will automatically get visible in the Docker container.

 </blockquote>
 </details>